GaoYeGithub/PyGame/README.md

 # Forest Cat's Adventure - Part 1: Exploration and Battle

 Welcome to Cat's Adventure, an exciting journey where you guide a brave cat exploring a mysterious world filled with danger and adventure.
 So far I only created a complete the basic parallax map, camera controls, and basic projectiles and goblins enemies.
-Y I'm hoping to improve my skill and improve/fix many of the mechanics!
+I'm hoping to improve my skill and improve/fix many of the mechanics!

 ## Features in Part 1